Diet and Nutrition

 Gluten Free Diet

-Following a strict, life-long gluten-free diet is crucial to prevent inflammatory responses and symptomatic episodes in patients with celiac disease and other gluten-related disorders.
+Following a strict, life-long gluten-free diet is crucial to prevent inflammatory responses and symptomatic episodes in patients with Celiac disease and other gluten-related disorders.
 Having a strong understanding of how to identify potential gluten contaminants, and how to follow a gluten-free diet properly is an essential skill to help you improve your health and wellbeing.

 Key Nutrients